9 of the Best and Biggest Online Marketplaces

 Since its emergence in the late 1990s, Amazon has grown from an online bookstore to become the largest e-commerce retailer globally.
-Now, over 310 million active online customers flock to Amazon’s website globally to purchase products.
+Now, over 5.7 billion active online customers flock to Amazon’s website globally to purchase products every month.
 One of Amazon’s key features is its fulfilment service.
 This is where Amazon warehouses your products, fulfil orders and provide customer service so you don’t have to worry about that aspect of the business.
 Instead, you can focus on finding your product opportunities and sending them to Amazon.

-If you’re a small to medium-sized retailer and if you’re selling your own branded product or distributing unique goods then Amazon is an excellent platform to sell on.
+If you’re a small to medium-sized retailer and if you’re selling your own branded product or distributing unique goods then Amazon is an excellent platform to get started on.

 Key Features Amazon:

-- Amazon has 11 international marketplaces operating in North America, Europe and Asia so you can expand easily
+- Amazon has 11 international marketplaces operating in the United States, Europe and Asia so you can expand easily

 - Low marketing costs and enormous customer database from 180 countries - Amazon organic traffic is fantastic and can drive significant sales your way